0xnirmal/Facebook-Message-Data-Analyzer/README.md

 Assuming you've done this correctly, this part can take a while.
 For my 200 mb messages.htm file, it took nearly an hour.
 5. Alright, now we're ready to have some fun, run the following command:
 `python generate.py output.txt`

+You'll probably run into some bugs; I haven't thoroughly tested the program quite yet.